 The team behind your team.

 Bottom line, we “get" grants: we understand the grant seeking process, how to interpret the grant making patterns of funders, and what grant seekers can do to tip the odds of getting a grant in their favor.

 We partner with organizations as their trusted advisors to identify funders, recommend grant strategies, write compelling proposals, and make long-term gains.

-Grants Plus is a professional grant seeking firm with staff in Cleveland, Columbus, Cincinnati, and Akron.
+Grants Plus is a professional grant seeking firm with staff located across Ohio, from Cleveland to Cincinnati.
 The company has received the Weatherhead 100 Upstart Award for five consecutive years, a 2014 Inside Business Northeast Ohio Success Award, a 2016 Smart Business: Progressive Organization Award, and a 2016 Psychologically Healthy Workplace Award from the American Psychological Association.

 We practice multiple ways of giving back, from sponsoring company-wide volunteer days, to adopting a cause at the holidays, to growing a philanthropic fund at The Cleveland Foundation to support nonprofits.

 Combined, our professional team of grant seeking experts bring hundreds of years' experience in the nonprofit sector.
 We have walked in our clients' shoes as executive directors, development directors, foundation officers, and grant writers.

 Grants Plus is a proud member of The Giving Institute, which consists of member organizations that have embraced and embodied the core values of ethics, excellence and leadership in advancing philanthropy.